idaholab/moose/modules/electromagnetics/doc/content/source/auxkernels/CurrentDensity.md

 ## Overview

-CurrentDensity and ADCurrentDensity allows the calculation of the current density given by
+`CurrentDensity` and `ADCurrentDensity` allows the calculation of the electric current density given by

 \begin{equation}
   \vec{J} = \sigma \vec{E}